brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## When a DAS falls short

 ::: notes
-- When teams are doing different things
+- When the needs of the teams vary a lot
+- Different languages, build tools, artifact types, deployment targets
 - Backend, Machine Learning, search applications, frontend, mobile etc..
 - Finn had started to feel some of this, and made additions to the DAS
-- Schibsted had just too much diversity, and started building a platform
+- But every addition, makes the DAS more complex.
+- Eventually they moved to a Delivery Platform
-- So let's look at how this is done
+- So let's look at how that could be done

 :::